cntswj/clique-summary/README.md

 ##### Purpose
-implements ideas in kdd'13 paper [Redundancy-Aware Maximal Cliques](http://www.cse.cuhk.edu.hk/~jwang/publication/kdd13.pdf ):
+This software implements ideas in kdd'13 paper [Redundancy-Aware Maximal Cliques](http://www.cse.cuhk.edu.hk/~jwang/publication/kdd13.pdf ).

-+  computes a summary of all maximal cliques in a graph
-+  free of  redundancy from overlapping cliques
+Recent research efforts have made notable progress in improving the performance of (exhaustive) maximal clique enumeration (MCE).
+However, existing algorithms still suffer from exploring the huge search space of MCE.
+Furthermore, their results are often undesirable as many of the returned maximal cliques have large overlapping parts.
+This redundancy leads to problems in both computational efﬁciency and usefulness of MCE.
+We aim at providing a concise and complete summary of the set of maximal cliques, which is useful to many applications.
+We propose the notion of $\tau$-visible MCE to achieve this goal and design algorithms to realize the notion.

 ##### Program output